ASNeG/OpcUaStack/docs/source/3_development/session_and_access_control.rst

 Session and Access Control
 ==========================

-In this document we'll learn how to implement authentication and authorization functionality in your application with ASNeG OPC UA Stack.
+In this tutorial we'll learn how to implement authentication and authorization functionality in your application with ASNeG OPC UA Stack.

 You can download the source code of the tutorial from